What Happens When You Let Go of Fear?

 Just because some chemical force in my brain makes me feel scared, anxious and sometimes completely hopeless and useless, doesn’t mean I need to act on it.

-It’s perfectly fine to have those days of recoiling back into my shell.
+It’s perfectly fine to have days of recoiling back into my shell.
 It’s okay to feel sick to the stomach.
-It’s okay to visit the toilet three times before leaving the house for a big interview.
+It’s okay to visit the toilet three times before leaving the house for that big thing.

 But what’s important is to not let fear own us.
 To not let it become us.
 We need to change our perception of it.
-Because I’m telling you, when you let go of the hold that fear has over you and your decisions, wonderful, magical, incredible things happen.
-And life becomes so much more exciting.
+Because I’m telling you, when you let go of the hold that fear has over you, wonderful, magical, incredible things happen.
+And life becomes so much more interesting.

 Let’s enjoy this crazy, beautiful life we have.